UCMercedGameDevelopmentClub/UnityDinoGame/README.md

 ### What You'll need
 * The latest version of [Unity](https://store.unity.com/download?ref=personal)
+* For linux users (we have not tested these install instructions): [Unity Linux Install](https://linuxhint.com/install-unity3d-linux/)
 * Your prefered text or IDE editior to edit your code.
 If you don't have one installed, we recommend [VS Code](https://code.visualstudio.com/download)

 ### Creating a new project